Fast Rerandomization via the BRAIN: Simulation Studies and Real Applications

-\autoref{tab:simple} shows the statistical and computational performances of all methods in two typical settings: a low-dimensional setting with $(n,p)=(30,2)$ and a high-dimensional setting with $(n,p)=(500,250)$.
-The complete results are provided in the Supplement.
-VNSRR is significantly faster than ARSRR and PSRR in all settings.
-VNSRR merely requires seconds to generate 1000 acceptable assignments, even in cases where ARSRR or PSRR requires an hour.
 For all methods, the finite-sample biases are negligible, Fisher randomization test controls the type-1 error, and the confidence intervals are valid.
 Compared to CR, all the rerandomization methods reduce the variance of the difference-in-means estimator, increase the statistical power, produce tighter confidence intervals, and have comparable performances in terms of these aspects.
-These results demonstrate that VNSRR maintains the appealing statistical properties of rerandomization and substantially reduces the computational cost in simple randomized experiments.
+BRAIN generates assignments that are as random as those generated by ARSRR, allowing us to conduct reliable statistical inference (see Appendix \ref{app:results}).
+These results demonstrate that BRAIN maintains the appealing statistical properties of rerandomization and substantially reduces the computational cost in simple randomized experiments.